This earnings season is all about AI

 Alphabet finds itself in an unfamiliar position.
 The company has long dominated AI research thanks to its world-class teams.
 Heck, Google is responsible for some of the research behind the transformer technology that powers OpenAI’s ChatGPT.

 But Microsoft’s partnership with OpenAI has left the tech giant searching for a means to respond to the Windows maker’s challenge.
-And part of that is extolling the virtues of Alphabet’s own AI capabilities and knowhow.
+And part of that is extolling the virtues of Alphabet’s own AI capabilities and know-how.

 Nadella takes a lap